manijhariya/SpokenDigitRecognizer/README.md

 ## Introduction
-* created a tool that can Recognize the English Spoken Digits
+* Created a tool that can Recognize the English Spoken Digits
 * Collected data from [FSDD](https://github.com/Jakobovski/free-spoken-digit-dataset)
 * Engineered Sounds to convert those sound files to images using STFT using matplotlib
 * Engineered sound images to convert those sound files to csv/npy in array format